Cass Review: Poland

 A Polish Framework guidelines for the process of caring for the health of adolescent transgender (T) and non-binary (NB) people experiencing gender dysphoria was released in 2024 which said the Cass Review "caused a stir in public opinion and immediate harsh criticism from the medical and patient communities worldwide" and criticised Cass being chosen for her lack of experience in trans healthcare.
 It stated "the common thread of many objections to the Cass report is the multifaceted downplaying of the importance of the voices of adolescents and their families, clinical practice, the scientific knowledge base, and national and global recommendations, while misleading the public that a complete lack of clinical experience in a given field is a guarantee of reliability."

 United States

 The American Academy of Pediatrics responded to the report by reaffirming its support for gender-affirming care for minors and saying that their current policies supporting such treatments are "grounded in evidence and science".
-The American Psychological Association stated they were studying the Cass report but "stand by" their position statement in support of gender-affirming care.
+The American Psychological Association stated that they were studying the Cass report but "stand by" their position statement in support of gender-affirming care.

-In May 2025, the United States Department of Health and Human Services under President Donald Trump released a report in compliance with a January executive order forbidding the government from supporting gender transitions under 19.
-The report, co-authored by Zhenya Abbrusseze, the co-founder of SEGM, expressed support for the Cass Review and its findings, which it cited extensively, calling it the "most comprehensive" and "most influential" evaluation of youth gender affirming care to date.
+In May 2025, the United States Department of Health and Human Services under President Donald Trump released a report on youth gender-affirming care in compliance with a January executive order forbidding the government from supporting gender transitions under 19.
+The report, which has been criticized for advocating conversion therapy and spreading misinformation about gender-affirming care, was co-authored by Zhenya Abbrusseze, the co-founder of the anti-trans non-profit Society for Evidence-Based Gender Medicine, and expressed support for the Cass Review and its findings.
+The report cited it extensively, calling it the "most comprehensive" and "most influential" evaluation of youth gender affirming care to date.